Wikimedia UK: Activities

 Wikimedia UK has organised or supported many volunteer efforts to contribute to Foundation projects.
-One such effort was a month-long competition in February 2010 called "Britain Loves Wikipedia" aimed at increasing the amount of freely licensed images available for use on Wikimedia Commons and Wikipedia.
+One such effort was a month-long competition in February 2010 called 'Britain Loves Wikipedia' aimed at increasing the amount of freely licensed images available for use on Wikimedia Commons and Wikipedia.
 Participants photographed exhibits at participating museums in order to win cash and other prizes.
-WMUK has sponsored similar events since then, as well as "edit-a-thons" in order to generate content for Foundation projects.
+WMUK has sponsored similar events since then, as well as 'edit-a-thons' in order to generate content for Foundation projects.

-The organisation has collaborations with other institutions such as The National Archives and the British Museum with event attendees given tours of the institutions so that content can be added to Wikipedia and its sister sites.
+The organisation has collaborations with other institutions such as The National Archives and the British Museum, with event attendees given tours of the institutions so that content can be added to Wikipedia and its sister sites.
 Wikimedia UK has also worked with the Herbert Art Gallery and Museum in Coventry.

-Wikimedia UK also operates QRpedia, which uses QR codes in museums, archives and other venues so that people viewing exhibits and collections can instantly see related Wikipedia content on mobile devices, in their preferred language, where available.
+Wikimedia UK also operates QRpedia, which uses QR codes in museums, archives, and other venues, so that people viewing exhibits and collections can instantly see related Wikipedia content on mobile devices, in their preferred language, where available.
 Rights in QRpedia are owned by Cultural Outreach Limited, a wholly owned subsidiary of WMUK.
-WMUK pledged in 2012 that it would provide support to a six-month program establishing a full-time paid Wikipedian in Residence position at the British Library, the longest-lasting position of its kind.
+WMUK pledged in 2012 that it would provide support to a six-month programme establishing a full-time paid Wikipedian in Residence position at the British Library, the longest-lasting position of its kind.
 Its efforts have included support for the Monmouthpedia and Gibraltarpedia projects.